Skip to main content

 Prevention

 Middle and inner ear infections are hard to avoid.
-To prevent outer ear infections, try to keep ears dry after swimming.
+To prevent outer ear infections, try to keep your ears dry after swimming.
 Gently tip your head from side to side to encourage water to drain.
 Carefully pat around the outer ear canal with a dry towel.

 Never insert cotton swabs or anything else into the ear canal because you can push earwax further back into the ear.
 It can lead to blockage and boost the risk of infection.